 - Participants must be an active participant of a Holmes Program - Participants will include doctoral candidates in early childhood special education (Ed.D. and Ph.D.).
 Other individuals in doctoral programs in special education who plan to specialize in early childhood, or in early childhood programs who plan to specialize in children with disabilities may also apply.

 What is the funding amount?

-• Each scholar will receive \$2,200 in financial support to attend conferences and events relevant to the Holmes Program and early childhood and early childhood special education.
+• Each scholar will receive \$2,500 in financial support to attend conferences and events relevant to the Holmes Program early childhood special education.